facebooktwitterpinterest

 Similar places near

-Swedish History Museum Swedish History Museum 668 meter This museum is a great way to learn about Swedish history from before the birth of Ch...
+Swedish History Museum Swedish History Museum 668 meter This is a great place to explore Swedish history and culture from the Mesolithic per...

 Museum of Natural History Museum of Natural History 5 km Natural history exhibits from dinosaur fossils to animal specimens, with interactive ...